dusk-network/docs-public/src/content/docs/operator/nocturne/node-running-guide.md

 ruskquery block-height
 ```

 It is best to wait until your node is synced up.
-You can find the latest block height on [our explorer](https://explorer.dusk.network/).
+You can find the latest block height on [the block explorer](https://explorer.dusk.network/).

 ## Stake nDUSK